HMC-CS123-S24/DebuggingAndTestingLab/README.md

 At this point, you can exit the `pdb` debugger by calling `exit()` **OR** `CTRL+D` (same as the Python REPL).
-With these five commands, you should be able to figure out a couple other bugs and then follow along with a bit more advanced `pdb` examples. **Put each issue you fix in your list of issues in Que instructions.txt.
-P
+With these five commands, you should be able to figure out a couple other bugs and then follow along with a bit more advanced `pdb` examples. **Put each issue you fix in your list of issues in Question 1 of instructions.txt.** Once you have three clear and distinct bugs fixed, you're welcome to move on.

 [Prof. X]: That concludes part one - thanks again to user spside for making a [fun and tidy example repo](https://github.com/spiside/pdb-tutorial) for pdb!
 If